 Since President Putin launched his attack on Ukraine, Russia has faced a considerable Western backlash.
-Disconnected from the global financial system and targeted by a sweeping range of economic sanctions, Russia has been set on a path to economic meltdown.
+Disconnected from the global financial system and targeted by sweeping range of economic sanctions, Russia has been set on a path to economic meltdown.

 Over 400 companies have withdrawn from the country, the Nord Stream 2 gas pipeline project has been canceled, and over ten 10 years worth of economic gains are on course to be wiped out.
 With the ruble collapsing, GDP plummeting, and prices soaring, the Russian economy is facing pain unseen since the 1990s.

 Western nations are also preparing for substantial military build-ups.
 Belgium, Italy, Poland, Romania, Norway, and Sweden have all pledged to increase defense spending.
-Germany has announced a major increase in its military budget, a historic shift in the country’s foreign policy that ends decades of reluctance on defense spending and will transform it into the world’s third-largest military spender.
+Germany has announced major increase in its military budget, a historic shift in the country’s foreign policy that ends decades of reluctance on defense spending and will transform it into the world’s third-largest military spender.

 Russia’s invasion has also led to the deployment of additional NATO forces to eastern Europe.
 The alliance is set to double its battlegroups in the region, which has already seen the arrival of over 20,000 NATO troops.